-In addition, the Exchange released a bulletin, entitled "Business Activities Related to Marijuana in the U.S.", outlining its interpretations and ongoing treatment of public companies engaged in cross-border marijuana-related activities.
-The Exchange bulletin notes that issuers with ongoing business activities that violate U.S. federal law regarding marijuana are not in compliance with certain Exchange requirements.
-Such business activities may include: (a) direct or indirect ownership of, or investment in, entities engaging in activities related to the cultivation, distribution or possession of cannabis in the U.S.; (b) commercial interests or arrangements with such entities; (c) providing services or products specifically targeted to such entities; or (d) commercial interests or arrangements with entities engaging in providing services or products to U.S. cannabis companies.
-Should the Exchange find that a listed issuer is engaging in activities contrary to exchange requirements, the Exchange has the discretion to initiate a delisting review.
+On October 16, 2017, the TSX provided clarity regarding the application of Sections 306 (Minimum Listing Requirements) and 325 (Management) and Part VII (Halting of Trading, Suspension and Delisting of Securities) of the TSX Company Manual (collectively, the "Requirements") to TSX listed issuers with business activities in the cannabis sector.
+In TSX Staff Notice 2017 0009, the TSX notes that issuers with ongoing business activities that violate U.S. federal law regarding cannabis are not in compliance with the Requirements.
+The TSX reminded issuers that, among other things, should the TSX find that a listed issuer is engaging in activities contrary to the Requirements, the TSX maintains the discretion to initiate a delisting review.
+Failure to comply with the Requirements could have an adverse effect on the Company.

 While the Company currently does not engage in any activities related to the cultivation, distribution or possession of cannabis in the U.S., other companies with which the Company has entered into agreements or in which the Company has invested, may at some point in time, without the Company's knowledge, initiate cross-border marijuana-related activities.
-If any such other company was to initiate such activities, it may cause the Company to no longer be compliant with the listing requirements of the applicable exchange or cause the Company to terminate its existing relationships or divest of any such companies on terms that are not favourable to the Company, which could have a material adverse effect on the Company's business, financial condition and results of operations.
+If any such other company was to initiate such activities, it may cause the Company to no longer be compliant with the Requirements or cause the Company to terminate its existing relationships or divest of any such companies on terms that are not favourable to the Company, which could have a material adverse effect on the Company's business, financial condition and results of operations.